nus-cs2103-AY2021S1/tp/docs/team/hynridge.md

 * **New Feature**: Create the model of the app, by including `Tag`, `Label`, `FileAddress`, and `CurrentPath` class.
 (Pull request [\#81](https://github.com/AY2021S1-CS2103T-F12-1/tp/pull/81))
-  * What it does: allow developers to have a strong architecture to continue the app development.
+  * What it does: allows developers to have a strong architecture to continue the app development.
-  * Justification: This feature improves the product significantly because these models are the key to the continuation of the app.
+  * Justification: This feature improves the product significantly because these models are the keys to the continuation of the app.
-  * Highlights: This enhancement affect the current AddressBook Level 3 at that point.
+  * Highlights: This enhancement affects the current AddressBook Level 3 at that point.
 So a lot of modification and refactoring were made on that period.
-  * Credits: This enhancement was developed upon the AddressBook Level 3 model class, with some class being modified and some class being removed.
+  * Credits: This enhancement was developed upon the AddressBook Level 3 model class, with some classes being modified and some class being removed.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&zFR=false&tabAuthor=HynRidge&tabRepo=AY2021S1-CS2103T-F12-1%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code)